What is the Best Treatment for Osteoarthritis?

 - Swelling – When the tissues around the joint become inflamed it may cause some swelling.

-- Clicking & cracking – Cartilage is designed to help your joints move smoothly.
-When that cartilage wears down, the bones can rub together, sometimes making a cracking or clicking sound.
+- Clicking & cracking – Cartilage is designed to help provide smooth joint functions.
+When that articular cartilage wears down, the bones can rub together, sometimes making a cracking or clicking sound.

 - Reduced range of motion – People in earlier stages of osteoarthritis may notice that it’s not as easy to move as it once was.
 When our joints become stiff and painful, it can be difficult to move as we lose flexibility and range of motion.

 Over time, as your osteoarthritis becomes more advanced, the pain, swelling, and inflammation will become more intense.
 Speaking to your healthcare provider sooner rather than later can allow you to begin treatment sooner.
-This will help relieve your symptoms and possibly slow the progression of the disease.
+This will help relieve your symptoms and possibly slow the progression of the degenerative joint disease.

 What is the best treatment for osteoarthritis?

-Severe osteoarthritis can’t be reversed, but treatments are available to reduce your chronic pain and help you move more freely.
-Sometimes surgical treatment and medications are necessary, but we always like to evaluate natural remedies first, to see if they benefit the patient.
+Severe osteoarthritis can’t be reversed, but OA treatment is available to reduce your chronic arthritis pain and help you move more freely.
+Sometimes surgery treatment and pain medication are necessary, but we always like to evaluate natural remedies first to see if they benefit OA patients, like determining the potential benefits between occupational vs physical therapy.
 Some common forms of natural treatments for severe osteoarthritis include:

 - Physical therapy – A physical therapist can teach you exercises specifically designed to strengthen the muscles around your joint.
-This will also increase your flexibility and range of motion, and reduce osteoarthritis pain levels.
-In addition to discussing exercises and ways to modify daily activities, your osteoarthritis treatment plans may include manual therapy to help you improve movement around the affected joint.
+This will also increase your flexibility and range of motion and reduce osteoarthritis pain levels.
+In addition to discussing exercises and ways to modify daily activities, your OA treatment plans may include manual therapy to help you improve movement around the affected joint.

 - Occupational therapy – Osteoarthritis can make simple daily tasks nearly impossible to achieve.
 An occupational therapist can teach you ways to do those tasks without putting additional stress on your joints.
 They’re experts at looking at your home environments and modifying things to make your life easier.
 We may also recommend some assistive devices that are designed to help with tasks that are difficult for you to do.